-We are PCI-DSS, SOC1 Type II, and SOC2 Type II compliant, with external parties performing "grey box" testing to simulate nation-state level hacking capability.
-We are integrated with most major banks in the United States and our system and processes have been stress tested by each of them.
-We process billions of dollars in expense reimbursements every year and are audited annually by our processing bank.
-We take privacy and data security seriously and are in compliance with domestic and international data privacy regulations, which sometimes change faster than the wind.
+We are PCI-DSS, SOC1 Type II, and SOC2 Type II compliant, with external parties performing "grey box" testing.
+We are integrated with most major banks in the United States, and we process billions of dollars in expense reimbursements every year and are audited annually by our processing bank.
+We take privacy and data security seriously and design our systems and processes based on applicable domestic and international data privacy regulations, which sometimes change faster than the wind.